naumansajjad/File-Manager-with-CLI-Using-OOP-Concepts-In-C-/README.md

 # File-Manager-with-CLI
-A command line interface using C++ with OOP for interacting with files on the system
+A command line interface using C++ with object oriented approach for interacting with files on the system.